ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

           argument is the value of the node.
         * If the query results in an empty nodelist, the argument is Nothing.

-* When the declared type of the parameter is `LogicalType` and the argument is a `logical-expr`.
+* When the declared type of the parameter is `LogicalType` and the argument is one of the following:
-  This includes the following cases:
-    * The argument is a query (which includes singular query).
+    * A `logical-expr` that is not a function expression.
-      In this case the nodelist resulting
-      from the query is interpreted as a `LogicalType` in the same way that a query in a logical context is interpreted as an existence test ({{extest}}), effecting the conversion as per {{type-conv}}.
-    * The argument is a function expression with declared result type `NodesType`.
+    * A function expression with declared result type `NodesType`.
       In this case the argument is converted to LogicalType as per {{type-conv}}.

 * When the declared type of the parameter is `NodesType` and the argument is a query